justinchoi001/liferay-learn-0/docs/commerce/user-guide/content/creating-a-catalog-page.md

 # Creating a Catalog Page

-The [Catalog](../catalog/README.md) page is the primary entry point for users to browse products that are being offered in a store.
+The [Catalog](./catalog.md) page is the primary entry point for users to browse products that are being offered in a store.
 It includes the following widgets: _Search Bar_, _Options Facets_, _Specification Facet_, _Category Facet_ and _Search Results_.
-To learn more about Commerce widgets see the [Widget Reference](../widget-reference/README.md).
+To learn more about Commerce widgets see the [Widget Reference](./widget-reference.md).

-This article documents how to build a Catalog page without the use of an [accelerator](../getting-started/accelerators.md).
+This article documents an example of how to build a Catalog page without the use of an [accelerator](../getting-started/accelerators.md).

 ## Overview